textpattern/textpattern.github.io/tags/search_result_count.md

         <txp:search_result_count text="articles" />
     </txp:if_article_list>
 </txp:if_search>

 <txp:article />
 ~~~

 If the visitor is searching for articles, it will show the number of articles that matched the search term (e.g. 5) as follows: `5 articles found`.
 Otherwise, if Textpattern is displaying an article list, it will display the number of articles like this: `42 articles`.

 Note: The [if_search](/tags/if_search) conditional tag is required to recognize actual search results.
-Without them, the number of articles is returned by default.
+Without it, the number of articles is returned by default.
 {: .alert-block .information}

 Other tags used: [article](/tags/article), [if_search](/tags/if_search), [if_article_list](/tags/if_article_list).